Kettering Road North

 Children with an Education, Health and Care plan (EHCP) in which the school is named will be admitted according to the regulations and the policy of the Local Authority.

 If there are more applications than places available, priority will be given as follows:

-- Baptised Catholic children who have a brother or sister in the school at the time of admission.
+- Catholic children with a Certificate of Catholic Practice who have a brother or sister attending the school at the time of admission.

 - Other Catholic children.

-- Other children who have a brother or sister in the school at the time of admission.
+- Children who have a brother or sister attending the school at the time of admission.